schmmd/www.schmitztech.com/_posts/2012-01-01-brewersloaf.md

 category: recipes
 ---

-It's suprisingly difficult to make wonderful bread from spent grain.
+It's surprisingly difficult to make wonderful bread from spent grain.
 Despite its wonderful scent, adding spent grain to bread early causes a sharply acidic smell with strong biological odors (similar to a light vomit).
 Surprisingly, the malodor seems to dissipate with time as the loaf loses moisture and the